CLI1-chang/CS340/CODE_OF_CONDUCT.md

 ## Execution

-If you find any inappropriate actions, please send to our email list: https://groups.google.com/forum/#!forum/python-tornado.
+If you find any inappropriate actions, please send to our [email list](https://groups.google.com/forum/#!forum/python-tornado).
 We will review all reports, investigate situations, and provide feedbacks (conduct panelties).